m88020362/vibration-health-detection/README.md

 To quickly test the app, you can use the files provided in the [`data/test`](data/test) folder of this repository.
 Simply upload one of these `.txt` files to the demo, and the system will automatically run the analysis.

-⚠️ **注意**
+⚠️ Note
-由於使用 Streamlit Cloud 免費方案，專案若一段時間未使用會自動進入休眠。
+If the app has been inactive for a while, it may automatically go into sleep mode.
-若點開後顯示「Zzzz」或白屏，請點擊 **"Yes, get this app back up!"** 按鈕，系統會自動喚醒並重新啟動（需等待約 30 秒）。
+If you see a "Zzzz" message or a blank screen, please click the **"Yes, get this app back up!"** button.
+The system will wake up and restart automatically (this may take around 30 seconds).

 ---

 ## Features